The HIBEAM Instrument at the European Spallation Source: The European Spallation source

 \section{The European Spallation source}

 The ESS facility and how it relates to neutron oscillation projects is described in Refs.~\cite{Addazi:2020nlz,Backman_2022}.
-It employs a linear accelerator to accelerate protons.
-The exceptional neutron flux achieved at ESS is a direct result of its possession of the world's most powerful accelerator and the utilization of the highest beam power directed toward the target.
-The proton beam employed in this process follows a pulse structure of 14 Hz, with each pulse lasting 2.86 ms. Through acceleration, the proton beam reaches an energy of 2 GeV, powered by a current of 62.5 mA.
-The ESS is presently committed to delivering 2 MW power on target by 2028, with a final aim for a beam power of 5 MW.
+ESS is a spallation neutron source.
+It uses a linear accelerator to accelerate protons on to a neutron production target; in order to deliver the exceptional neutron flux specified in its design requirements, ESS is installing the world's most powerful proton accelerator.
+The proton beam is pulsed at a repetition rate of 14 Hz, with each pulse lasting 2.86 ms. Through acceleration, the proton beam reaches an energy of 2 GeV, powered by a current of 62.5 mA.
+ESS is presently committed to delivering 2 MW power on target by 2028, with the underlying infrastructure in place to allow a straightforward upgrade to 5 MW.

-Once the proton beam reaches its ultimate energy, it collides with a rotating tungsten target, resulting in spallation and the production of primarily evaporation neutrons at around 2 MeV.
+Once the proton beam reaches its ultimate energy, it collides with a rotating tungsten target, resulting in spallation and the production of primarily evaporation neutrons at a kinetic energy of roughly 2 MeV.
 The spallation neutrons undergo moderation within the neutron moderators contained within the moderator-reflector plug, as shown in Figure~\ref{essmonolith}.
 Initially, the ESS will be equipped with only a single compact low-dimensional moderator located above the spallation target, which has been designed to deliver brightest neutron beams for condensed matter experiments~\cite{zanini_design_2019}.
-The target and moderator-reflector system is located within a shielding configuration referred to as the monolith.
-Figures~\ref{target} and ~\ref{essmonolith} illustrates the proton beam, the target, and the monolith structure.
+The target and moderator-reflector system is located within a shielding and cooling configuration referred to as the monolith.
+Figures~\ref{target} and ~\ref{essmonolith} illustrate the proton beam, the target, and the monolith structure.